Pranava02/JK-Wadi-Resort/README.md

 # JK-Wadi-Resort
-A static website created for the JK Wadi resort using HTML, CSS & JavaScript.
+A static website created for the JK Wadi resort using HTML5 & CSS3.